Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 The standard plan costs $64.95 a year, the platinum is priced at $79.95 annually, and the Platinum Complete plan has an annual cost of $119.95.
 These are introductory prices, so it’s likely that your rates will rise after the first year of membership.
 They also occasionally run deals for new customers.

-Yes, but it’s unlikely that other plans would give you the amount services provided by Good Sam and AAA.
-Other plans to research would include the Paragon Motor Club, Better World Club (they even offer roadside assistance for bicyclists!) and Allstate is another good option when exploring the type of coverage you require for peace of mind.
+Yes, but it’s unlikely that other plans would give you the number of services provided by Good Sam and AAA.
+Other plans to research would include the Paragon Motor Club, Better World Club (they even offer RV roadside assistance for bicyclists!) and Allstate is another good option when exploring the type of coverage you require for peace of mind.

 I currently have Good Sam roadside assistance and AAA because while these plans offered by each company are basically the same, there are some distinct differences between the two of them.
 For example, Good Sam has unlimited towing which is a plus if you’re in a remote area.
 However, they will only tow you to the nearest service center, whereas AAA will tow your vehicle home if you’re stranded within their mileage coverage area away from your home.